supersakana/linked_lists/README.md

+NOTE!
+This project is to demonstrate how I build a linked list from scratch.

 In CPU Science, one of the most basic and fundemental data structures is a linked list

 The benefit of this data structure is that a list of elements can be easily inserted or removed without reallocation of any other elements.